hds-sandbox/bulk_RNAseq_course/develop/08b_FA_overrepresentation.md

 The output of RNA-seq differential expression analysis is a list of significant differentially expressed genes (DEGs).
 To gain greater biological insight on the differentially expressed genes there are various analyses that can be done:

 - determine whether there is enrichment of known biological functions, interactions, or pathways
-- identify genes’ involvement in novel pathways or networks by grouping genes together based on similar trends
+- identify genes' involvement in novel pathways or networks by grouping genes together based on similar trends
 - use global changes in gene expression by visualizing all genes being significantly up- or down-regulated in the context of external interaction data

 Generally for any differential expression analysis, it is useful to interpret the resulting gene lists using freely available web- and R-based tools.
 While tools for functional analysis span a wide variety of techniques, they can loosely be categorized into three main types: over-representation analysis, functional class scoring, and pathway topology.
 See more [here](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/raw/master/resources/pathway_tools.pdf).

 <img src="./img/08b_FA_overrepresentation/pathway_analysis.png" width="500" style="display: block; margin: auto;" />

-The goal of functional analysis is to provide biological insight, so it’s necessary to analyze our results in the context of our experimental hypothesis: **FMRP and MOV10 associate and regulate the translation of a subset of RNAs**.
-Therefore, based on the authors’ hypothesis, we may expect the enrichment of processes/pathways related to **translation, splicing, and the regulation of mRNAs**, which we would need to validate experimentally.
+The goal of functional analysis is to provide biological insight, so it's necessary to analyze our results in the context of our experimental hypothesis: **FMRP and MOV10 associate and regulate the translation of a subset of RNAs**.
+Therefore, based on the authors' hypothesis, we may expect the enrichment of processes/pathways related to **translation, splicing, and the regulation of mRNAs**, which we would need to validate experimentally.

 !!! note